-The Club is the second largest mountain bike club in Australia with over 400 members and growing.
-We have a large demographic with ages spanning from 3 years to 70 years of all different shapes, sizes and fitness levels.
+The Club is the second largest mountain bike club in Australia with over 500 members and growing.
+We have a large demographic with ages spanning from 3 to over 70 years with both male and female riders.

-With all this in mind; our volunteers, club members and committee members are of utmost importance to the continued growth of the Club.
+With all this in mind; our volunteers, club members and committee members are of utmost importance to the continued growth of the Club and our trail network.

 The Douglas Mountain Bike Reserve

-Douglas Mountain Bike Reserve is set on 116 hectares of land and consists of 36km of trails that have been developed by the Club’s volunteer trail builders.
+Douglas Mountain Bike Reserve is set on 116 hectares of land and consists of 40km of trails that have been developed by the Club’s volunteer trail builders.

 The park is a stacked loop design with easy trails close to the bottom with trails gaining in difficulty as you venture further into the park.
 There are four entrances to the park; these include Munkhouse Road via JCU, the very top of Windara Avenue, off Klewarra Boulevard and the main car park along Angus Smith Drive.